Kylareanae/Prof-Elec-4_SET-8/PLM-RFID-LIB_Documentation.md

 - If the user wants to logout their account, they just need to click the “Logout” button in the homepage.

-**Description of Main Features and How They Work**
-- The PLM RFID Library includes several key features designed to streamline book management and enhance user convenience.
-The main features of this system and their functions are as follows:

-**1) RFID Integration for Book Borrowed and Returns** It allows users to borrow and return books using RFID technology.
-Each book is tagged with an RFID label, and the system automatically registers checkouts and returns through an RFID reader.

-**2) User Registration and Library Card Management**
-- Users can register for an account, which includes issuing a library card.
-This card is linked to the user's profile and can be used for faster checkouts with RFID.

-**3) Book Availability Tracking and Overdue Notifications**
-- The system monitors the availability of each book in real-time and sends automated reminders to users if a borrowed book is overdue.

-**4) Admin Panel for Managing Books and Users**
-- It provides administrators with tools to add, update, and delete books from the catalog.
-Admins can also manage user accounts and view the history of borrowed and returned books.

-**5) Displays Book Statistics**
-- This feature allows admins to view a summary of library book data and the number of times each book has been borrowed.
-It provides an organized table for easy monitoring of book usage and identifying popular titles and track borrowing trends effectively.